WPS/domainstorytelling.org/_pages/book/errata.md

 Page 112.
 In Figure 8.5 “risk assesment” should be “risk assessment” in both sentence 03 and sentence 04.

+#### Chapter 12, “Modeling in Code”

+Page 165.
+In sidebar “Back to the Leasing Example” the text “[…] domain story with bounded contexts Alphorn 1a […] context ‘offering’ now […]” should be “[…] domain story with subdomains Alphorn 1a […] subdomain ‘offering’ now […]”.
+So instead of “bounded context” we mean “subdomain” here.

 #### Chapter 13, “Supporting Organizational Change”

 Page 189.
 In Figure 13.6 “risk assesment” should be “risk assessment” in both sentence 03 and sentence 04.